nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

     - `FILENAME`             - "and" a raw file or subquery appearing as an operation will intersect the current working set with IDs parsed from the file's text contents
     - `or FILENAME`          - union ( concatenate ) IDs with all IDs appearing in the file or subquery
     - `not FILENAME`         - filter out all IDs appearing in the file or subquery
+    - `edges`                - get edges between all nodes in set as pairs. vertex-induced subgraph. terminal operation.

 - examples
 ```